-This is important if you live close to a state line and routinely offer or provide services across state lines.
+This is important if you live close to a state border and routinely offer or provide services across state lines.
 Generally, a court cannot exercise jurisdiction over a resident or company in another state unless that person or entity does business in that state.
-If your website attracts potential customers from another state, you want to make sure that if that out-of-state customer sues you, he must do it in your state – not his.
+If your website attracts potential customers from another state, you want to make sure that if an out-of-state customer sues you, the customer must do it in your state – not the customer’s home state.
 In other words, you want the “home-field advantage.”
-For this reason, you should consider posting something like this on your home page:
+For this reason, you should consider posting something like this on your homepage:

 2. Protecting Copyrights and Trademarks

-Note that three elements must be included in your copyright notation in order to make it legally enforceable:
+Note that three elements must be included in your copyright notice in order to make it legally enforceable:

 3. Other People Protecting Their Copyrights and Trademarks